Best Mini Trampoline Review – Top 5 Bounciest List for Oct. 2017

 There are 30 dual springs, along with a polypropylene mat and a full cushioned cover, and it’s rather a rather loud model because of the springs.
 There are 38-inch and 40-inch models available, and they’re identical except for their size.

 The Pure Fun Mini Rebounder won’t last forever, and you may find yourself having to replace springs after a while.
-But for less than 50 dollars, you’re not buying a life-long friend, you’re buying a trampoline that’s worth the price for the kids – and the smaller adults – in your family.
+But for the money, you’re not buying a life-long friend, you’re buying a trampoline that’s worth the price for the kids – and the smaller adults – in your family.

 More info on the Pure Fun Mini Rebounder Trampoline: